Zacharymk1213/grocery-guru/GroupProject/Inception-Elaboration-Team/TestPlan.md

 ### 1.2 Test Selection

--Try all possible forms of input for any text receiving mechanism to ensure that all forms of input are handled
+-Try all possible forms of input for any text receiving mechanism (that is allowed to be inputted into that field) to ensure that all forms of input are handled.

 -Test all features that will be in the app

--Tests are ordered with reference to the usecasemodel as of 536d5368a3852d77d5fad4735a0e6aee1cf7c6f7
+-Tests are ordered with reference to the UseCaseModel.

 ### 1.3 Adequacy Criterion

 Coverage: Each use case should have at least one corresponding test case.
 This ensures that all functionality is tested.

 Boundary Conditions: Test cases should cover both the typical usage scenarios and edge cases.
-This includes testing with minimum, maximum, just below and just above the limit inputs, and with invalid or unexpected inputs.

 Uniqueness: Test cases should not be redundant.
 Each test case should verify a different aspect of the system.

 Effectiveness: Test cases should be able to detect potential errors.
-This can be measured by injecting known faults into the system and verifying that the test cases can catch them.

 Maintainability: Test cases should be written in a way that they are easy to update when the system changes.